 - Severe effects have happened with the infusion.
 Tell the doctor right away if any of these happen during or within a few hours after the infusion: chest pain; cough; dizziness; eye redness; flushing; itching; rash or skin redness; signs of high blood pressure like very bad headache or dizziness, passing out, or change in eyesight; swelling of the tongue; trouble breathing or swallowing; upset stomach; or any other bad effects.

-- Tell your doctor if you have any heart or lung problems.
-If you have a reaction to this drug, your heart or lung problem may get worse.
-Talk with your doctor.
+- Tell the doctor if your child has any heart or lung problems.
+If your child has a reaction to this drug, the heart or lung problem may get worse.
+Talk with the doctor.

 - It is used to treat Pompe disease.